vueschool/content-sites-with-astro-and-vue-js/README.md

 ## Credit

-This theme is based off of the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).
+This codebase is based on the [Official Blog Theme from Astro](https://astro.build/themes/details/blog/)